Skip to Main Content

 SIFT Method

-As part of lateral reading, be sure to SIFT: Stop, Investigate, Find Better Coverage, and Trace Claims/Quotes/Media!
+As part of lateral reading, remember to SIFT: Stop, Investigate, Find Better Coverage, and Trace Claims/Quotes/Media!

 More information about SIFT: